 - Students have a strong voice in determining the actions they want to take and in implementing their plans.

-- Service-learning is aligned with the curriculum.
+- Service-learning aligns with the curriculum.

 - Students partner with others to take action.